 Package 3: Freshwater.
 The Government is seeking feedback on options to amend freshwater national direction to better reflect the interests of all water users, and on whether changes should be implemented under the existing RMA or under new resource management legislation.

-Package 4: The Government is seeking feedback on how the proposals to free up land for development and remove unnecessary planning barriers as part of the Going for Housing Growth programme could fit into the new resource management system.
-This package has not been released yet, it is expected in early June.
+Package 4: The Government is seeking feedback on how the proposals to free up land for development and remove unnecessary planning barriers as part of the Going for Housing Growth programme could fit into the new resource management system (see below).

 Government will soon be seeking feedback on a range of important issues, including: